thelezend/solana-copy-trade-detect/README.md

 [![CI](https://github.com/thelezend/solana-copy-trade-detect/actions/workflows/ci.yml/badge.svg)](https://github.com/thelezend/solana-copy-trade-detect/actions/workflows/ci.yml)

-> **IMPORTANT: This repository is no longer maintained.
-I have developed a more efficient solution that no longer depends on Cielo or Shyft APIs.
+> **IMPORTANT: I have developed a more efficient solution that no longer depends on Cielo or Shyft APIs.
 While I am not sharing this method publicly, it is available for purchase.
-Feel free to contact me on Discord for further details.**
+Feel free to contact me on Discord for details.**

 ## Introduction